Tag Archive for: Weebly website

 Once the website is live, I teach my clients how to maintain their site.
 I offer tips on effective blog posts and how to stay fresh.
 I do as much or as little as my clients want me to do.
 Some clients want to take it over and run with it, others want me to make the updates.
 I’m fine either way.
 You can read my “How I work” post.
 I offer advice and training to empower my clients.
 However, many just don’t have time to work on a website, they are busy serving their customers, members and clients.

 I enjoy taking on an outdated website and giving it new life.
 I love creating websites and blogs my clients are eager to share.
-If you need a new website, or want to update your current website, I’d love to hear from you.
+If you need a new site, or want to update your current website, I’d love to hear from you.

 I have more recommendations on my MembershipWorks profile if you are looking for a website for your nonprofit that includes features like Membership and Event management, online Donations and Custom Forms.